 Newspapers - put them in your green wheeled bin for collection.

 Nitrous oxide canisters - These can be taken to the Reuse and Recycling Centre.
 The canisters can be disposed of in the ferrous metal container which will be transferred for recycling.

 Oil - you can recycle engine oil at the Reuse and Recycling Centre.
 Don't put engine and cooking oil down the drain.

 Paint - you can recycle empty metal pots at the Reuse and Recycling Centre.
 You can put left over water based paint in your rubbish bin - open the lid and leave it to harden, then reseal and bin.
 If you have oil based paint, it is hazardous waste, you'll need to contact the City of London Hazardous waste service.

 Paper - magazines, catalogues, junk mail, letters, envelopes, birthday cards, Christmas cards, office paper, wrapping paper can all be recycled so please put it all in your recycling bin.
 Shredded paper clogs up the machinery at the recycling plant.

 You can put shredded paper in your green wheelie bin for recycling, but only if you place it inside a paper envelope first.
 Alternatively, you can compost shredded paper at home.
 Be careful with plasticised or metallic paper as this can't be recycled.

 Petrol - you'll need to contact the City of London Hazardous waste service.

 Photographs - please put them in with your rubbish.

-Plastic containers and bottles - you can recycle most of these - check for the recycling logo.
+Plastic containers and bottles - you can recycle all of these.
 We can't recycle plastic carrier bags.
-We can't recycle plastic carrier bags or black plastic.

 Plastic plant pots and seed trays - Please put them in your brown rubbish bin.